If estate taxes and estate planning haven't been top of mind for 2024, now might be the time to start thinking about them.

 2. Rising property values Fueled by demand for work-from-home space and low mortgage rates during the early part of the pandemic, property values have marched steadily upwards since 2019.
 While the housing market has softened in recent months, if you've owned your home for some time, it's possible your equity has increased, and such increases now and in the future may push the fair market value of your total estate past federal or state estate and inheritance tax exemptions.

 3. Consider state-level estate and/or inheritance taxes More than a dozen states impose estate and/or inheritance taxes at values that are often lower than the threshold established by the federal government.
-Massachusetts and Oregon, for example, both tax estates over $1 million.
+Oregon, for example, taxes estates that exceed $1 million.
 Think about your home, your cars, retirement accounts, life insurance, and the appreciation of your assets, and it all starts to add up.
 "People should be aware of what's going on at the state level," says David Peterson, head of wealth planning at Fidelity.
 "Between real estate values and retirement money in workplace plans, it's very likely that estate or inheritance taxes in some states will affect a lot of people."

 What you can do to help lower the value of your estate

-4. Consider gifting The annual gift tax exclusion for 2023 increased to $17,000 from $16,000 in 2022.
-That means you can give up to $17,000 to as many people as you like each year without incurring any gift tax liabilities.
-Married couples can use gift-splitting to give up to $34,000 without the gift being considered taxable.
+4. Consider gifting The annual gift tax exclusion for 2024 increased to $18,000 from $17,000 in 2023.
+That means you can give up to $18,000 to as many people as you like each year without incurring any gift tax liabilities.
+Married couples can use gift-splitting to give up to $36,000 without the gift being considered taxable.
 The gifts can also help reduce the value of your estate, without using up your lifetime gift and estate tax exemption.

 When developing a gifting plan, it's worth thinking about not just the value of your estate now, but what the value of your estate could be in the future, accounting for such things as the potential growth of your retirement accounts over the course of years.
 "Your individual forecast for where your assets will be at end of life can help you decide what you'll do today to take advantage of that annual exclusion," Peterson says.